 - Will be useless if the stolen vehicle gets taken to a rural area or an isolated place.

-- Does not transmit a GPS-based location.
+- Does not transmit a GPS-based location, which makes it harder to detect the exact location.

 New modern LoJack GO